 For larger spaces, such as dining and main school halls or gymnasiums, Clyde’s range of radiant panels provides a suitable alternative where floor or wall space may be at a premium.

 Clyde radiant panels can be installed as suspended panels within a ceiling out of reach from students and reducing the risk of trip hazards or falls which are more common in gymnasiums and dining halls.
 By comparison, radiant panels can be installed in underutilised celling space and provide a cost-efficient solution to heat a large space or rooms with high ceilings.

 Clyde radiant panels are used to heat rooms with a height of 3 to 30 meters and heat the space from above.

 Clyde radiant panels present an excellent alternative to forced air systems and can be installed as suspended panels within a ceiling out of reach from end-users.

 Clyde radiant panels give off 70 to 80% of their heat in the form of heat radiation.
 The remaining heat is released into the air around the panels by means of convection.
 The heat radiating from Clyde radiant panels is only converted into thermal energy when it hits an object or person.

 Clyde radiant panels are made of 1 mm thick aluminium sheeting, which is folded at the edges for extra stability and heat insulation.
 The height of the panels is 45 mm.
-Inside the panels there are precision rolled steel tubes, 1 inch thick (DIN 2440).
-These are placed in specially engineer trenches, so that they are as close as possible to the radiant panels.
+Inside the panels, there are precision rolled steel tubes, 1 inch thick (DIN 2440).
+These are placed in specially engineered trenches so that they are as close as possible to the radiant panels.
 This results in highly effective heat transfer and therefore excellent and efficient heat output.